JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

  [0  cos(t1) + 1im*sin(t1)]]
 ```

-Julia 1.8 now offers a memory profiler, which helps to identify parts of the code allocating memory on heap.
+Since version 1.8, Julia offers a memory profiler, which helps to identify parts of the code allocating memory on heap.
 Unfortunately, `ProfileSVG` does not currently visualize its output, hence we are going to use `PProf`.
 ```julia
 using Profile, PProf
 Profile.Allocs.@profile g(p,n)